leoetlino/project-restoration/readme.md

   * [Folder] luma
     * [Folder] titles
       * [Folder] (the Title ID you determined earlier)
-        * code.ips or code.bps
+        * code.bps
         * exheader.bin

-\* *Why is a fork necessary?* As of Oct 2019, the latest Luma3DS has a critical bug in the loader code and missing support for BPS patching.
-Both issues are fixed in the fork, and a fix for the former has been upstreamed and merged.
-I plan to upstream the BPS patcher at some point when I am less busy and after cleaning it up a bit more.
-The fork is, of course, open source and you are free to take over the upstreaming effort (it'd be nice if you let me know when you do, though).
+\* *Why is a fork necessary?* As of Jan 2020, the latest Luma3DS has a critical bug in the loader code and missing support for BPS patching.
+Both issues are fixed in the fork, and a fix for the former has been upstreamed.
+A [pull request](https://github.com/AuroraWright/Luma3DS/pull/1349) for BPS patch support has been submitted but not yet merged.

 ### Citra

-> **IMPORTANT:** Currently, only MM3D 1.0 (v100) is supported if you are playing on Citra.
-If you have MM3D 1.1 (v101 or v110), you will need to extract the ExeFS, extract the game executable, and patch it yourself.
+Note: Canary 1529+ is required until my [pull request](https://github.com/citra-emu/citra/pull/5036) for BPS patch support is merged.

 * Open the folder containing your game file (3ds/cia/app).
 * Assuming your game file is called `GAME_FILE.extension` (full name including the file extension), create a directory/folder with the path **`GAME_FILE.extension`.exefsdir** (if it doesn't already exist).
-* Copy **code.ips** to that directory.
+* Copy **code.bps** to that directory.
-  * If you want faster aiming, copy **code_faster_aim.ips** instead and rename the patch to code.ips.
+  * If you want faster aiming, copy **code_faster_aim.bps** instead and rename the patch to code.bps.
 * Copy **exheader.bin** to the folder containing your game file, then rename it to **`GAME_FILE.extension`.exheader**.
 It is **very important that you keep your game ROM's file extension, and also add '.exheader' at the end**!

 **Example**: If your game is at /home/leo/games/3ds/zelda_mm.3ds, then:

 * create /home/leo/games/3ds/zelda_mm.3ds.exefsdir
-* copy **code.ips** to /home/leo/games/3ds/zelda_mm.3ds.exefsdir/**code.ips**
+* copy **code.bps** to /home/leo/games/3ds/zelda_mm.3ds.exefsdir/**code.bps**
 * copy **exheader.bin** and place the file in /home/leo/games/3ds/, calling it **zelda_mm.3ds.exheader** (note the double extension!)

 **IMPORTANT: Read the instructions carefully again.
 It is all too common for people to make a mistake with file names.**